 12 Tips to Help Prepare for Increased Sales and Additional Fraud This Holiday Season

-In true kitschy-holiday fashion, we’ll break down our tips into actionable, day-by-day assignments to help address every phase in the chargeback life cycle.
+In true kitschy-holiday fashion, we’ll use the “The 12 Days of Christmas” trope to break down our tips into actionable, day-by-day assignments you can use all through the holiday season and beyond.

-Twelve Days Before Christmas: Check Your Return Policies
+12 Days Before Christmas: Fine-tune Your Returns Policy